 Step 2: Reduce — embrace the less-is-more lifestyle

-We’re living in the age of consumerism.
-Many of us have much more than we actually need.
-(Except for the one thing that really counts: time!)
 Food, clothes, toys, gadgets: whatever you buy, ask yourself if you really need this.
 And by that, we mean: need need it.
 Not want need it.
 Do you truly have to buy that T-shirt, tech gadget, or accessory?
 Yes?
 Go get it.
 Just make sure you’ll keep and use it for a long time.
 No?
 Enjoy the freeing feeling of resisting the buying urge — and saving money at the same time.
 Now, you might feel inclined to clear your home of all the clutter that doesn’t bring you joy, Marie-Kondo-style.
-That’s fine!
-Just remember: we’re on a zero waste mission.
-So instead of throwing things out (and thus producing more waste), proceed to our third step.
+But instead of throwing things out (and thus producing more waste), proceed to our third step.

 Step 3: Recycle — give a second life to all your stuff

 What makes waste waste?
 It’s all a matter of perspective!
 What doesn’t bring you joy might make others ecstatic.
 From PET to glass, from used clothing to broken electronics – there’s a second life in almost everything we own.
 Follow the local recycling guidelines to ensure your PET-bottle or battery doesn’t end up as a landfill.
 For mostly intact items like clothing or toys, consider a donation.
 In recent years, big fashion brands have started to accept used clothing — and turn it in tomorrow’s fashion.
 Most electronic products can be dropped off for recycling at designated retailers.
-Even food waste is a thing of the past: most edibles can be turned into compost, thus nurturing plants and bugs, and staying in the circle of life that is our wonderful planet.
+Even food waste is a thing of the past: most edibles can be turned into compost, thus nurturing plants and bugs.

 Step 4: Refuse — find a zero waste shop nearby